Leannelb/goals/think-and-grow-rich.md

 - there is time for eveything
 - when you study, do not rush, just focus.
 - give everything you full atttention

+- This is your time to shine.
+Focus and had work and you will succeed